5. Performance Analysis¶

 Here, algorithms are evaluated by looking at solution quality and run

 times.
-Details on asymptotic algorithm complexity (in terms of big O
+Details on algorithm complexity (in terms of big O notation) can

 Erdos-Renyi